alunmorris/Multi-channel-wireless-voltmeter/README.md

 Features:
 * 0-20V range, can be configured by resistor selection.
 0.01V resolution.
 * Accuracy better than 1% (by calibration).
 May deteriorate - depends on resistor quality.
+* Temperature variation is mostly dependent on the resistors.
+The MPU ADC is +/-0.1% over 0 to 40C.
 * Positive voltage only.
 Over voltage and undervoltage (negative) indication. +/-100V input tolerant.
 * 1Mohm input impedance, can be configured by resistor selection
 * Sample rate once/s, configurable